HTTP-RPC/Kilo/README.md

 The values 1 and 2 are passed as the "a" and "b" arguments to the method, respectively, with the service returning the value 3 in response.
 Alternatively, the same result could be obtained by submitting a POST request with a content type of `application/x-www-form-urlencoded` and a request body of `a=1&b=2`.
 No other HTTP operations are supported.

-Method parameters may be either scalar (single-value) or vector (multi-value) types.
-Scalar values may be any simple type including string, number, or boolean (true/false).
-String values are not quoted; however, as with any HTTP request, values that include reserved characters must be URL-encoded.
+Method arguments may be any simple type, including number, boolean, and string.
+Indexed and keyed collections of simple types are also supported.
+As with any HTTP request, values that include reserved characters must be URL-encoded.

-Multi-value arguments are specified by providing zero or more scalar values for a given parameter.
-For example, the add method above could be modified to accept a list of numbers to add rather than two fixed argument values:
+Indexed collection arguments are specified by providing zero or more values for a given parameter.
+For example, the "add" method above could be modified to accept a list of numbers to add rather than two fixed argument values:

     /math/addValues?values=1&values=2&values=3

+Values for keyed collections are represented as a colon-delimited key/value pair; for example:

+    /math/translate?point1=x:5&point1=y:10&point2=x:2&point2=y:4

-The order in which parameters are specified does not matter.
-Omitting a value for a scalar parameter produces a null argument value for that parameter.
-Omitting all values for a vector parameter produces an empty collection argument for the parameter.
+Omitting a value for a simple parameter type produces a null argument value for that parameter.
+Omitting all values for a collection parameter produces an empty collection argument for the parameter.

-Return values may be any JSON type, including string, number, boolean (true/false), object, array, and null.
+Methods may return any valid JSON type including number, boolean, string, array, and object.
 No content is returned by a method that does not produce a value.

 An HTTP 200 status is returned on successful completion, and HTTP 500 is returned in the case of an error (i.e. an exception).
 Note that exceptions are intended to represent unexpected failures, not application-specific errors.
 No other HTTP status codes are supported.